Panaeolus (Copelandia) Spore Syringes

 If you live in a country where it’s legal to grow magic mushrooms and you would like to learn more how to grow this advanced species, check out Jakes panaeolus grow guide posted here.

 Would you like to learn how to grow panaeolus mushrooms from a grower who is the best at it?
-Good news our friend JakeonCid is doing a 3 hour online class on April 30th.
-The Cost is $150 and you will learn a lot.
-He is also offering 1 hour classes in the future.
+Good news our friend JakeonCid does online classes every few months.
 You can read more about it at this link.

 Any questions regarding this class should be directed at the creator, not me.
 I am just the messenger spreading the word :)